• 2 – 4 September 2025

 Featured Presenters

-- Leonhard Bartussek – Composer, cellist & inventor of Liquid Music
+- Leonhard Bartussek – Composer, cellist, initiator of Liquid Music (Germany)

 - Daria van den Bercken – Pianist & cultural entrepreneur